Martin1982/live-broadcast-bundle/README.md

 [![License](https://poser.pugx.org/martin1982/live-broadcast-bundle/license)](https://packagist.org/packages/martin1982/live-broadcast-bundle)

-The Live Broadcast Bundle will make it possible to plan live streams to various channels like Twitch, Youtube and Facebook (referred to as Output or Channels).
+The Live Broadcast Bundle will make it possible to plan live streams to various channels like Twitch, YouTube and Facebook (referred to as Output or Channels).

 The basic "Input" will be a file that can be read.
 Other inputs will be created thereafter.